 - the start of your Standard Death and Total & Permanent Disability cover where your cover is subject to a 12 month Limited Cover period, or - the start of your Additional Death and Total & Permanent Disability cover, you will not be eligible to claim where your death or total & permanent disability results from suicide or from an intentional self-inflicted injury.
-For more information please refer to the Opt-in for insurance cover and When does my Standard Death and Total & Permanent Disability cover start? sections in this guide.
+For more information please refer to the Opt in for insurance cover and When does my Standard Death and Total & Permanent Disability cover start? sections in this Corporate Insurance Guide.

-2. Income Protection cover
+2. Income Protection cover for Permanent employees